WATER LEVEL GUIDE:

 VERY LOW WATER!

 These are not ideal conditions for tubing in Townsend.
+When the water is VERY LOW, you will get stuck, and you will walk with your tube in some areas.
 However, many people do tube and have a good time.
 There are still places to swim and enjoy being in mother nature.
-If you decide to go, please understand the LittleRiver has a very rocky river bottom.
-When the water is VERY LOW, you WILL get stuck, and you WILL walk with your tube in some areas.
+If you decide to go, please understand the Little River has a very rocky river bottom.
 The river bottom can also be slick and uneven.
+Protective footwear is HIGHLY RECOMMENDED during these Low Water days.

 Every person is different and we cannot guarantee how much one person will walk or get stuck, versus someone else.
-A person needs to be in good physical condition, with no recent or pending surgeries.
+A person MUST be in good physical condition, with no recent or pending surgeries.
 If normally getting up and out of a chair is a problem, tubing at this VERY LOW time is NOT recommended.
 If someone in your group is over weight, this will result in getting stuck more often and River Rat recommends going when the water is higher.
-Protective footwear is HIGHLY RECOMMENDED during these Low Water days.